 The growth of self-employment as a feature of Britain’s labour market means it is likely to become an increasingly viable and attractive option for graduates.

-One of the key themes of further education is making the transition from the more structured, controlled environment of secondary school to a more independent, self-led study.
+One of the key themes of further education is transitioning from the more structured, controlled environment of secondary school to a more independent, self-led study.

-Undergraduates who have enjoyed this freedom and found that the increased autonomy has helped them to flourish could well succeed in the world of self-employment.
+Undergraduates who have enjoyed this freedom and found that the increased autonomy has helped them flourish could succeed in self-employment.

-According to IPSE, the membership association for freelancers, contractors and independent professionals, it is becoming increasingly important for young people to receive more information and guidance about working for themselves as part of their education.
+According to IPSE, the membership association for freelancers and independent professionals, it is becoming increasingly important for young people to receive more information and guidance about working for themselves as part of their education.